List of JoJo's Bizarre Adventure characters: Part 2: Battle Tendency

 Esidisi has an erratic temper, quick to sob uncontrollably and just as quick to calm himself down.
 His Heat Control Mode (怪焔王の, Kaiennō no Mōdo) allows him to make his blood boil to 500 C, which he injects into his foes to burn them alive by extending his needle-like blood vessels out of his own body.
 Esidisi's search for the Super Aja leads him to Venice, where he faces Joseph after murdering Loggins.
 Claiming to have intimate knowledge of The Art of War as he was in China during the lifetime of Sun Tzu, Esidisi matches Joseph's own quick wits in a battle of deception.
 But Joseph takes advantage of Esidisi's lack of knowledge of sleight of hand to defeat him with a Hamon attack via a cut and restore rope trick, destroying Esidisi's body.
-Esidisi survives, but is reduced to a disembodied nervous system, possessing the body of Suzi Q to get her to mail the Super Aja to Kars and then plans to destroy her from the inside with her heated blood killing the Hamon users.
+Esidisi survives, but is reduced to a disembodied nervous system, possessing the body of Suzi Q to get her to mail the Super Aja to Kars, and then plans to destroy her from the inside with her heated blood killing the Hamon users.
 However, Joseph and Caesar's contrasting Hamon abilities force Esidisi out of Suzi Q's body, which results in the weakened Pillar Man's permanent death when exposed to the sunlight.

+In Japanese, he is voiced by Keiji Fujiwara.
+In English, he is voiced by Chris Jai Alex.